PradeepAgenticAI/product-owner-agent/README.md

 - `06_glossary_of_terms.md`: Centralized glossary of product and technical terminology
 - `07_decision_frameworks.md`: Decision trees and frameworks for common product decisions
 - `08_templates.md`: Templates for common product management artifacts
+- `09_product_state.md`: Current state of the product with feature and story tracking

 ## 🧪 Evaluation